 Since that time, we continue to learn more about our joint calling.
 We are able to live out our gifts with more clarity, safety, and grace because we are working together.
 We rely on prayer and intuition to make many of our decisions.
 To read more about our individual journeys, see below.

 ― Janice Longboat

 from Six Nations

 Faith has always been important to me.
-As a kid, my childhood church offered stability and love, It helped me grow.
-At age 19, I began searching for a new faith community that would also help me grow.
-I searched many place.
-I avoided going to Quaker meeting because Quakers were so sincere!
-I found them intimidating.
+As a child, my family's church offered stability and love.
+It helped me grow.
+When I was 19, I began searching for a new faith community that would help me grow as an adult.
+I searched many places.
+I avoided going to Quaker meeting, however.
+Quakers were so sincere that I found them intimidating!

-In my twenties, I began to reckon with parts of my past, including the impact of sexual violence.
-I took time to heal.
-I wanted to heal so badly that I was willing to set everything else aside.
-I sometimes marvel at the determination that this created.
+In my twenties, I began to reckon with parts of my past, including the impacts of sexual violence.
+It took a long time for me to reconcile and start to heal.
+Healing was the top priority in my life.
+I sometimes marvel at the determination that I carried as a result.

-Healing taught me what it felt like to have my soul rearranged.
-In the process, I surrendered to God again and again.
-I prayed with elders, and met with sound healers, shamans, and coaches.
-I enrolled in a Reiki I class and, later Reiki II.
-I began to feel energy move around me.
-I had an experience of praying for once, for a group board meeting.
+Moments of healing, combined over time, have rearranged my soul.
+Surrender has taught me new ways of being.
+I have prayed with elders, shamans, and sound healers.
+After taking classes in Reiki I and Reiki II, I began to feel energy move around me.
+Once I prayed for a Quaker group that was meeting in an adjacent room.
 Though I could not hear the words they were saying, I felt the energy move throughout their process.

-A year later, I met with some elders at the Friends General Conference (a Quaker gathering).
-They helped me to claim a gift of healing.
-It was a difficult process.
-At the time, all I wanted was for my life to be more normal!
-I resisted my calling, because it was weird.
-Then I heard a voice whisper in my ear (gently, but with some exasperation): "Don't you know this is a gift?!"
+A year later, I met with some elders at the Friends General Conference.
+They named a gift of healing inside of me.
+I found it difficult to claim and accept this gift.
+At the time, all I wanted was for my life to be more normal.
+Then I heard a voice whisper in my ear - gently, but with some exasperation- "Don't you know this is a gift?!"

 “To listen another’s soul into a condition of disclosure and discovery may be almost the greatest service that any human being ever performs for another.”